HexDecimal/libtcod-vcpkg-template/README.md

     and install [Visual Studio Code](https://code.visualstudio.com/download).
 * [Create a new repository from ths template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template#creating-a-repository-from-a-template).  **You do not use the GitHub fork button unless you're contributing.**
 * [Clone your new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
-* Make sure to initialize the `vcpkg` and `libtcod` [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-If either folder is empty then the build process will fail.
+* Make sure to initialize the `vcpkg` [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If the `vcpkg` folder is empty or missing then the build process will fail.
   * The command to do this is: `git submodule update --init --recursive`
 * Load this project in VS Code and install any recommended plugins.
   Most importantly: *C/C++*, *C++ Intellisense*, and *CMake Tools*.